-Learn more about these two conditions, and how to tell them apart.
+Learn more about these two conditions and how to tell them apart.

 BPH has a number of symptoms, including:

-- having to strain in order to urinate
+- having to strain to urinate

 - a weak urine stream